dward2/BME547/Lectures/tkinter_details.md

 ```
 To this root window, we now add widgets.

-### Creating a Widget
+### Adding a Widget
-When creating a child widget, you must always specify the parent widget into
+When adding a widget to your GUI, you must always specify the parent widget
-which to place the child.
-This specification of the parent widget is always
+into which to place the child.
+This specification of the parent widget is
-done as the first parameter in the call to create a widget.
+always done as the first parameter in the call to create a widget.

 For example:
 ```